 The dread and worry about my mortality continued to run through my head.
 Once I had made myself even more sick just thinking about it, I decide to dump the rest of my coffee out.
 I just wasn’t in the mood for drinking any more coffee.

+I always use the disposable cups with lids.
+It keeps the coffee warm and I leftover habit from my of heading out the door earlier and hitting the road.
 That’s when I discovered that the cup I was drinking from had 2 lids on it.
-(I always use the disposable cups with lids) every time I tilted the cup, coffee would pour out between the lids, giving me only a small amount in my mouth and the rest on the front of my shirt.
+Every time I tilted the cup, coffee would pour out between the lids, giving me only a small amount in my mouth and the rest on the front of my shirt.

 It’s amazing what stuff goes through a mind when you least expect it.